openframeworks/ofSite/documentation/types/ofRectangle.markdown

 _inlined_description: _

-The (x,y) position of the ofRectangle as an ofPoint.
+The (x,y) position of the ofRectangle as an glm::vec3.

 Warning: The z-component of this position is preserved and can be used